The Perceiver Resampler: A Deep Dive into Visual Information Bottlenecks

 'Effect': [

-'More latents → more info preserved, but slower',
+'More latents → more info, but slower',

-'More layers → more processing, diminishing returns',
+'More layers → deeper processing',

-'Larger → more expressive, but more compute',
+'Larger → more expressive',

-'Higher → need more memory, but interpolation helps'
+'Higher → need interpolation at inference'

 ],